 Artists gather to explore their creative sides in this supportive environment.
 Bring your own supplies.
 Local artist David Wenstrom is offering basic instruction and guidance.

-Pre-register, pre-pay $50 per session for classes running 8-weeks.
+Pre-register, pre-pay $130 per session for classes running 8-weeks.
 Teacher will teach technique, offer guidance and handle firing in the kiln.
-All materials available including raw clay.
-Purchase bisque-ware at cost.
+Limited to 25 pounds of clay, per person.

 Knitting and Crocheting, Thursdays, 9:00 a.m. to 10:30 a.m.

 Theatre Workshop, Mondays, 10:00 a.m. - 1:00 p.m.